day8/re-frame/docs/WIP/CodeWalkthrough.md

 `dispatch` puts an event into a queue for processing.

-So, the event is not processed synchronously, like a function call.
+So, **an event is not processed synchronously, like a function call**.
 The processing happens **later** - asynchronously.
 Very soon, but not now.

 The consumer of the queue is a `router` which looks after the event's processing.